matari/RooTasker/README.md

 ## Usage Tips

-- RooTasker will run tasks if your screen is locked, but cannot wake up your computer
+- Roo+ will run tasks if your screen is locked, but cannot wake up your computer
 - When VS Code starts or wakes up, any pending tasks will execute
 - For one-time and interval tasks with specific start times, next execution times are calculated from the scheduled time (e.g., 10:00am, 11:00am) regardless of when the previous task actually ran
 - For interval tasks without specific start times, next execution times are calculated from the previous execution time